microsoft/code-with-engineering-playbook/docs/agile-development/collaboration/readme.md

 ## When to decide to swarm, pair, and/or split

-- While a lot of time can be spent on pair programming, it does make sense to split the work when folks understand how the work will be carried out and the work to be done is largely prescriptive.
+- While a lot of time can be spent on pair programming, it does make sense to split the work when folks understand how the work will be carried out, and the work to be done is largely prescriptive.
 - Once the story has been jointly tasked out by both engineers, the engineers may choose to tackle some tasks separately and then combine the work together at the end.
 - Pair programming is more helpful when the engineers do not have perfect clarity about what is needed to be done or how it can be done.
 - Swarming is done when the two engineers assigned to the story need an additional sounding board or need expertise that other team members could provide.